uF4No/zksync-smart-accounts/README.md

 ## Troubleshooting

-- Verification of proxy factory contract fails with the current scripts.
 - Funding the proxy smart contract accounts must be done from an account different from the proxy owner.

 ## Project Layout